simbathesailor/simbathesailor.dev/src/pages/qrcode-scan-web-reactjs/index.md

 First the camera access will only be allowed for `https` connections.

-ok , so how do we do that in `CRA`
+Ok , so how do we do that in `CRA`

 Just start the server like this :